-There are two common types of deals that publishers make with writers, but you don’t have to limit yourself to those two options if you can think outside the box.
+There are two common types of songwriting publishing deals that publishers make with writers.
+But, you don’t have to limit yourself to those two options if you can think outside the box.
 Here are the two common types of deals plus some ideas for creative options:

 - Writes exclusively for one publisher.